Aligning Transformers with Continuous Feedback via Energy Rank Alignment: Experiments

 We use a decoder-only representation for the molecular generator \cite{bagal_molgpt_2022}, where the generator has 2 layers, an embedding dimension of 512, a vocabulary of 324 tokens, and totals 3.5M parameters.
 Starting from a random initialization, we carry out pretraining on a dataset of 2.4M small molecules from the ChEMBL database \cite{zdrazil_chembl_2024} for 180 epochs.
-This version of the model is not conditioned on a prompt and generates a small molecule given just a start-of-sequence token.
-We use this pretrained model as our reference policy for all unprompted molecular alignment tasks (Sec.~\ref{sec:chem_era_unprompted}).
-In Sec.~\ref{sec:chem_era_prompted}, we generate molecules conditioned on a prompt using a generator that was trained to carry out sampling with a prompt molecule.
+For sampling from our molecular generator, we use top-$k$ sampling with $k=5$ and a sampling temperature of $T=1$ in all experiments for consistency.
+This version of the model is not conditioned on a prompt and generates a small molecule (represented as a SMILES string) given just a start-of-sequence token.

 Central to ERA is, of course, access to a computable energy function.
-As a proof-of-concept, here we consider 5 different properties for which the corresponding energy function is easily evaluable: Quantitative Estimate of Drug-Likeness (QED) \cite{bickerton_quantifying_2012}, Wildman-Crippen LogP (LogP) \cite{wildman_prediction_1999}, Ring Count, Molar Refractivity (MR) \cite{wildman_prediction_1999}, and Tanimoto Similarity \cite{rogers_computer_1960}.
+As a proof-of-concept, we first consider 5 different properties for which the corresponding energy function is easily evaluable: Quantitative Estimate of Drug-Likeness (QED) \cite{bickerton_quantifying_2012}, Wildman-Crippen LogP (LogP) \cite{wildman_prediction_1999}, Ring Count, Molar Refractivity (MR) \cite{wildman_prediction_1999}, and Tanimoto Similarity \cite{rogers_computer_1960} (Section~\ref{sec:chem_era_unprompted},~\ref{sec:chem_era_prompted}).
 Briefly, LogP is a measure of the hydrophobicity of a molecule, MR is a measure of the polarizability of the molecule, and Tanimoto similarity is a measure of the similarity between two molecules (see Appendix~\ref{app:chemprops}).
+We then investigate ERA in a more challenging context: generating small-molecules with high predicted bioactivity for two kinases (Section~\ref{sec:docking_oracle}).